bdeadman/BibParse/README.md

 In addition, the DataFrame is exported to a nicely formatted .xlsx file.

 There is also a column *note* in the file, in which you can add custom info about the paper.
 This column will not be overwritten when you add entries to the .bib file and re-parse it.

+This repo is already populated with papers on transformer models and especially VDU (Visual Document Understanding) to have a complete example of the module usage.